 1. You get what you pay for … but it’s better not to pay for it

 Instant coffee is coffee that’s already been brewed and then had the water removed — that’s why it tends to taste bland.
-(However, if you’re hell-bent on instant, Starbucks’ VIA Ready Brew line isn’t bad.)
+(However, if you’re hell-bent on instant, Starbucks’ VIA Ready Brew line isn’t bad; if you need more suggestions, here are some of the best instant coffee brands.
 And if your office brews decent coffee in the break room, you may want to drink that instead of going to Dunkin’ Donuts every day; one study found that eliminating your morning coffee could save you up to $1,000 per year.
+You can also try organic coffee.